16

 With our decades of expertise and passion for adventure, we have successfully assisted countless trekkers in procuring their permits promptly upon arrival in Nepal.

-Why are Permits and Guide Mandatory?
+Why are Permits and Guides Mandatory?

 Recent changes have been implemented regarding trekking and climbing regulations in Nepal.
 Understanding these changes is crucial for ensuring a safe and legal experience in Nepal.